Game Intelligence: Theory and Computation: Response to common theoretical questions

+These formulas show that, under dynamic consistency, the GI score difference can be computed directly from the results of the game, the evaluation of the first machine-optimal move, and the evaluation at the terminal node.
+This simplification eliminates the need to compute every intermediate evaluation along the path of play.

-Dynamic consistency, which requires that a machine's evaluation of any action should not change after the action has been played, is \textit{not} a desirable property in the real world.
-In fact, any machine with finitely limited computing power must be \textit{dynamically inconsistent}, since it is always possible to design a game whose solution requires a computing power greater than that of the machine.
-If the machine were dynamically consistent in that game, then its evaluation at the root of the game would be ``arbitrary'' because it cannot search through all the nodes.
+That said, dynamic consistency does not appear to be a desirable property in the real world.
+In fact, any reasonable machine with finite computing power must be dynamically inconsistent in some game, since it is always possible to design a game whose solution requires more computing power than the machine possesses.
+If the machine were dynamically consistent in such a game, then its evaluation at the root would be essentially ``arbitrary.''